medly/norm/README.md

   -p, --password TEXT        Password (can use env var PG_PASSWORD) -b, --base-path DIRECTORY  relative path from this dir will be used to infer
                              package name
-  -f, --file FILE            [Multiple] SQL files, the file path will be used
+  -f, --file FILE            [Multiple] SQL files, the file path relative to
-                             to infer package name
-  -d, --in-dir DIRECTORY     Dir containing .sql files, relative path from
-                             this dir will be used to infer package name -o, --out-dir DIRECTORY    Output dir where source should be generated
+                             base path (-b) will be used to infer package name -d, --in-dir DIRECTORY     Dir containing .sql files, relative path from this dir will be used to infer package name -o, --out-dir DIRECTORY    Output dir where source should be generated